 What if there are concerns about my child’s learning or behaviour?

-We work in partnership parents and local pre-schools to identify any barriers to learning.
-Our Special Educational Needs Co-ordinator, Mrs Adams supports and observes children in order to ensure that the support provided is effective and enables every child to make progress.
-We support positive choices around behaviour through a restorative justice approach.
+We work in partnership with parents and local pre-schools to identify any barriers to learning.
+Our Special Educational Needs Co-ordinator, Mrs Adams, supports and observes children in order to ensure that the support provided is effective and enables every child to make progress.
+We develop positive choices around behaviour through a restorative justice approach.